Freedom2b

 Freedom2b was an Australian-based network that supported LGBT people from Christian backgrounds.
 It helped them resolve issues of faith, sexuality, and gender identity while working to promote understanding and acceptance both in the church.
 Freedom2b accepted both religious and non-religious LGBTI people and does not promote a particular belief system.
+In 2018, the association ended its official activities.

 Purpose

 The stated agenda of Freedom2b is to offer support, information and the opportunity to share with people who have similar experiences.
 Freedom2b offers support to LGBTI people through face-to-face meetings and offers information on same sex attraction from a scientific, psychological and biblical perspective.
 It also promotes dialogue with religious organizations to promote understanding and acceptance.

 History

 Freedom2b was co-founded in 2004 by Anthony Venn-Brown and Phillip Wall.
 The first meetings of the organization were held in Surry Hills in Sydney.
 Venn-Brown released his autobiography A Life of Unlearning.
 The outpouring of interest prompted him to establish the network to give gay Christians a voice.
 “Up until this point there was no point of contact for the many thousands of people who were isolated.”

 In 2011 Venn-Brown stepped down, with Michelle Kolev of the Melbourne chapter taking on the role of President.
 The year also saw the organisation re-brand from "freedom 2 b[e]" to "freedom2b".

+In 2018, the association ended its official activities.